-The Company exercised its rights to convert matured convertible bonds issued by tBPC in April, June, July, and October of 2023, respectively, for related information, please refer to note 6(e).
+The Company exercised its rights to convert matured convertible bonds issued by tBPC in 2024 and 2023, respectively, for related information, please refer to note 6(e).

-As of December 31, 2023 and 2022, the Company did not provide any of the aforementioned financial assets as collaterals for its loans.
+As of December 31, 2023, the Company did not provide any of the aforementioned financial assets as collaterals for its loans.